uebomisato/Astro-My-Blog/src/pages/posts/post-1.md

 ## What's next

 I will finish the Astro tutorial, and then keep adding more posts.
 Watch this space for more to come.
-Check your browser preview again at localhost:3000/posts/post-1.
-Y